bilije/MineSweeper/README.md

 # MineSweeper
-It's my version of Minesweeper made for fun.
+It's my version of Minesweeper made in JAVA for fun.